vallis/synthlisa/README.md

 * generates synthetic time series of the LISA fundamental noises, as filtered through all the TDI observables;
 * provides a streamlined module to compute the TDI responses to gravitational waves, according to a full model of TDI, including the motion of the LISA array, and the temporal and directional dependence of the armlengths;
-* is a central component of [lisatools](http://lisatools.googlecode.com), the software pipeline used to generate the [Mock LISA Data Challenge](http://astrogravs.nasa.gov/docs/mldc) datasets.
+* was a central component of [lisatools](http://lisatools.googlecode.com), the software pipeline used to generate the [Mock LISA Data Challenge](http://astrogravs.nasa.gov/docs/mldc) datasets;
+* can be used for a variety of LISA-like mission designs.

 See the homepage at [www.vallis.org](http://www.vallis.org/syntheticlisa).